Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-In the line of the discussion in Section~\ref{subsec:parametrization}, an alternate description of STORN can be written, where we remove the internal deterministic state $\myh$ and express the model only in terms of the free random variables $\myx[1:T]$ and $\myz[1:T]$:
+In line with the discussion in Section~\ref{subsec:parametrization}, an alternate description of STORN can be written, where we remove the internal deterministic state $\myh$ and express the model only in terms of the free random variables $\myx[1:T]$ and $\myz[1:T]$:

 and